All Episodes

 Time Text

-Both ads, if you haven't seen them, are very well done and very funny, but uh let me play them for you.
+Both ads, if you haven't seen them, are very well done and very funny.

 That's why I'm pitching in.

-The average starting salary for an apprentice is 77,000 a year without paying a penny in personal state income tax.
+The average starting salary for an apprentice is $77,000 a year without paying a penny in personal state income tax.

 Plus, we honor apprenticeships from other states.

-Hey, aren't you Governor No?
+Hey, aren't you Governor Noam?

 Yes, and I'm a lousy plumber.

-Freedom Works here.
+South Dakota, Freedom Works Here.

-We stayed open for business during the pandemic, and now businesses are growing so fast our workforce can't keep up.
+We stayed open for business during the pandemic, and now businesses are growing so fast, our workforce can't keep up.

 That's why I'm lending a hand.